Types of HPV Vaccines

 There are three HPV vaccines licensed by the U.S. Food and Drug Administration (FDA).
 All three HPV vaccines protect against HPV types 16 and 18 which cause most HPV cancers.

+Since late 2016, only Gardasil-9 (9vHPV) has been distributed in the United States.
 This vaccine protects against nine cancer-causing HPV types (6, 11, 16, 18, 31, 33, 45, 52, and 58).

 Possible Side Effects